azuredevcollege/trainingdays/day2/challenges/challenge-bo-3.md

-# Break Out #3: Create the infrastructure for our sample app with ARM templates
+# Break Out #3 (Optional): Create the infrastructure for our sample app with ARM templates

 So, this is our last Break-Out session for today.
 You will now have the challenge to create the ARM template for our SCM Contacts application and deploy it to Azure.